Cookies on this website

 • Hugh Price Fellow, Jesus College

-I am broadly interested on the influence of the environment in brain function.
-This has been studied in neuroscience through the interaction between sensory experience and visual development.
+I am fascinated by the influence of the environment on brain function.
+This interaction has been studied in neuroscience through investigating how sensory experience affects visual development.
 What supports experience dependent learning in early childhood?
 Can we facilitate learning in adults by understanding neuroplasticity?

-My lab investigates such questions using advanced multimodal brain imaging, especially MR Spectroscopy, behavioural measures and digital technology, including virtual reality.
+My lab attempts to answer such questions using advanced multimodal brain imaging, especially functional MR Spectroscopy (fMRS), behavioural measures and digital technology, including virtual reality.

-Ultimately, our research can contribute to a better understanding of how experience makes us who we are, and identify ways to harness cutting edge neuroscience and digital technology to improve health.
+Ultimately, research in my lab can contribute to a better understanding of how experience makes us who we are, and identify ways to harness cutting edge neuroscience and digital technology to improve health.

 About me

-I read for my DPhil on attentional modulation of binocular vision at St John’s College, Oxford.
+I read for my DPhil at St John’s College, Oxford, studying interactions between the cognitive (attentional) and sensory systems.
 I then worked on fine-scale representations of binocular disparity in the human brain at the Department of Physiology, Anatomy and Genetics as a postdoc.
 In 2020, I was awarded a Royal Society Dorothy Hodgkin Research Fellowship and moved to the Nuffield Department of Clinical Neurosciences.
 I joined Jesus College in 2022 as a Hugh Price Fellow in Neuroscience.

 Positive Research Culture & Public Engagement

-Research culture is important to me.
-I am a mentor for the BIPOC STEM network, supporting ethnically diverse students at the University; I facilitate women’s career advancement as part of the Women in Clinical Neurosciences committee, and I have co-led the WIN Centre's Early Career Researcher's group (2020-2022) to enhance researchers' careers.
-I have also authored a children's picture book on neuroscience featuring my daughter and myself (as an owl).
+Supporting diverse people to succeed in their academic careers is important to me.
+I facilitate women’s career advancement as part of the Women in Clinical Neurosciences committee, and I have co-led the WIN Centre's Early Career Researcher's group.
+I mentor people of colour for the BIPOC STEM network.
+I have also authored a children's picture book on neuroscience featuring my daughter and myself as an owl.

-Sylvana Vilca-Melendez, Dept. Psychiatry (DPhil student, co-supervisor) 2022
+Sylvana Vilca-Melendez, Dept. Psychiatry (DPhil studentr) 2022 St Hughs College

 Lab alumni